the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Minor CSS tweaks to align with the new shortcode based blocks in ECP.
 [ECP-1016]
 * Tweak - Add hook to CSV importer to enable add-on plugins to support their fields during import.
 [VE-387]
+* Tweak - Included new filter `tec_system_information` allowing better control over the Troubleshooting Help page.
+* Tweak - Included a Views V2 Status on the Troubleshooting page system info section to help with clarity for support.
 * Fix - Prevent Onboarding assets from loading on the admin when not needed.

 = [5.12.3] 2022-01-10 =